Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 ![4](https://user-images.githubusercontent.com/108682585/194469830-695fefb2-9937-4ec4-91f7-9417e61557ed.PNG)

+Information gain shows the information that is gained by a certain attribute.
+It is used to decide which element to split at each step in a decision tree.
 Entropy is the measure of unpredictability in a dataset.
 For example, we have a bag of candys and all of them are mixed.
 In this case the entropy is very high.
-Entropy has the range from 0 to 1.
+When a node's entropy is zero(leaf node), no any further splitting need to be done on a leaf node.
 Gini Index is a metric to measure how often a randomly chosen element would be incorrectly identified.
 It means an attribute with lower gini index should be preferred.
-Gini has the range from 0 to 0.5.
+If all elements are correctly divided into different classes, which is ideal, then it is considered to be pure.

 The Gini method uses this formula:

 Gini = 1 - (x/n)^2 - (y/n)^2

-Where x is the number of positive answers("YES"), n is the number of samples, and y is the number of negative answers ("NO"), which gives us this calculation:
+x is the number of positive answers("YES"), n is the number of samples, and y is the number of negative answers ("NO"), which gives us the below calculation:

-1 - (5 / 10)^2 - (5 / 10)^2 = 0.5, this suggesting that gini impurity reaches its maximum value and thus is not an optimal split.
+1 - (5 / 10)^2 - (5 / 10)^2 = 0.5, this gini impurity suggests that the elements are distributed equally into some classes and thus is not an optimal split.

 ### Greedy Algorithm in Decision Tree